-By making a major gift to Missing People, you will be part of a special group of people - our Benefactors - who help us continue to be a lifeline for those facing the darkest times imaginable.
+By pledging to donate £1,000 or more annually, you will become part of a special group of people - our Leading Lights - who help us continue to be a lifeline for those facing the darkest times imaginable.
 Our lights could not stay on 24 hours a day, 7 days a week, without the generosity of these amazing supporters.

-By becoming a Benefactor, you will be an integral part of the UK's only charity which supports missing and vulnerable people, as well as their loved ones left behind.
+By becoming a member of the Leading Lights Club, you will be an integral part of the UK's only charity which supports missing and vulnerable people, as well as their loved ones left behind.

-- Regular updates with the latest news on our frontline services, policy and research and stories from our beneficiaries.
+- Quarterly e-newsletter with all the latest updates on our frontline services, policy and research developments, stories from beneficiaries and upcoming events

 Make your gift tax-effective